aidamaloku/Device-Shop-Checkout-Project-1/README_template.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

-This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges-dashboard) challenge.
+This site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges-dashboard) challenge.

 ## Acknowledgements